Informative censoring — a neglected cause of bias in oncology trials

 poorer tolerance of experimental treatment.
 Herein we discuss how informative censoring in the experimental arm before criteria for disease progression are met causes bias towards a positive

-Nature and 54 other Nature Portfolio journals Get Nature+, our best-value online-access subscription $29.99 / 30 days cancel any time Learn more Subscribe to this journal Receive 12 print
+and 54 other Nature Portfolio journals Get Nature+, our best-value online-access subscription $32.99 / 30 days cancel any time Learn more Subscribe to this journal Receive 12 print issues

-local taxes which are calculated during checkout ADDITIONAL ACCESS OPTIONS: * Log in * Learn about institutional subscriptions * Read our FAQs * Contact customer support REFERENCES *
+taxes which are calculated during checkout ADDITIONAL ACCESS OPTIONS: * Log in * Learn about institutional subscriptions * Read our FAQs * Contact customer support REFERENCES * Ranganathan,

-and recommendations for the assessment of progression in cancer clinical trials from a PhRMA working group. _Eur.
+recommendations for the assessment of progression in cancer clinical trials from a PhRMA working group. _Eur.
 J. Cancer_ 47, 1763–1771 (2011).
-Article CAS Google Scholar * Fleming,
+Article CAS Google Scholar * Fleming, T. R.,

 Everolimus in postmenopausal hormone-receptor-positive advanced breast cancer. _N.
 Engl.
 J. Med._ 366, 520–529 (2012).
 Article CAS Google Scholar * Piccart, M. et al. Everolimus plus